-Winter is coming.
-The war in Ukraine grinds on, energy prices remain stubbornly high and central banks are hiking interest rates to control inflation.
+At the start of 2023 the landscape looks challenging for real assets investors.
+The war in Ukraine grinds on, energy prices remain stubbornly high and central banks are still trying to control inflation.

 But challenges often give way to opportunities.
 Investors with the expertise and flexibility to look across markets and asset classes should be able to take advantage of mispricing over the coming months.
 According to James Tarry (JT), who leads Aviva Investors’ multi-asset strategy for real assets, “2023 could be the best opportunity to invest that we’ve seen in a decade”.

-In this Q&A, Tarry and real assets portfolio manager Luke Layfield (LL) explain which markets should stay resilient through a recession and identify the key opportunities likely to emerge as markets stabilise.
+In this Q&A, Tarry and real assets portfolio manager Luke Layfield (LL) discuss the outlook across real assets.

 How are real assets holding up amid spiralling inflation and rising interest rates?

-We have now entered a period of price discovery, during which buyers and sellers are trying to determine fair value.
+JT: We have now entered a period of price discovery, during which buyers and sellers are trying to determine fair value.
 Different parts of the real assets universe are at different points of this repricing process, depending on their linkage to interest rates.
-Private debt and amortising leases have an explicit linkage to rates, so repricing has rebased quicker than real estate and infrastructure equity.
+Private debt and amortising leases have an explicit linkage to rates, so repricing has been more quickly rebased compared to real estate and infrastructure equity.
 Going forward, those higher debt costs and a higher cost of capital will feed through into equity pricing as refinancing activity gathers pace.

 Liquidity and pricing have been impacted differently across asset classes, with real estate debt transactions more impacted than infrastructure debt for example.
 We are still seeing strong demand for infrastructure assets, particularly renewables and digital assets, so expect their valuations to decline less than, say, real estate equity.